SparkPost/support-docs/support/tech-resources/deep-links-self-serve.md

 Alternatively, you can [disable click tracking for a whole transmission request](https://developers.sparkpost.com/api/transmissions.html#header-options-attributes) by setting the `click_tracking` option to `false`.
 The [SMTP API](https://developers.sparkpost.com/api/smtp-api.html#header-open-and-click-tracking)  supports a similar flag.
 You can control [click tracking for SMTP messages](https://app.sparkpost.com/account/smtp) at the account level too.

-### Preferred solution: Using SparkPost click-tracking on deep links
+### Preferred solution: Using SparkPost click tracking on deep links

 ![](media/deep-links-self-serve/deep-links-app-flow.png)

-*Deep link flow (preferred solution - app triggers the click tracking)*
+*Deep link flow, app triggers click tracking*

-Set up your spec files to match your [custom tracking domain](https://www.sparkpost.com/docs/tech-resources/enabling-multiple-custom-tracking-domains/).

 The device operating system "wakes up" your app with an API call, passing in  the URL.
 Your app issues an HTTP(S) GET to the URL, which registers the click.
 Your app receives the original URL in the response "Location" header; there's no need to follow the redirect and fetch the entire web-page.

+Set up your spec files to match your [custom tracking domain](https://www.sparkpost.com/docs/tech-resources/enabling-multiple-custom-tracking-domains/) and custom link sub-path.

 #### Custom Link Sub-Paths

 Your spec file states which *link paths* should be treated as deep links.
 Any other paths on that domain will be opened via the device browser in the usual way.
 This enables you to use both regular tracked links and deep links with that tracking domain.
 Deep links are distinguished from regular tracked links as follows.

-You can have SparkPost include a specific string *in the path part* of a tracked URL by setting the `data-msys-sublink` attribute:, for example:
+SparkPost will include a specific string *in the path part* of a tracked URL when your content has the `data-msys-sublink` attribute, for example:

 ```html
 <a href="http://my.universal-link.example.com" data-msys-sublink="open-in-app">Open in app</a>